soundpress/RulesOfNYC/docs/c07/index.rst

    (3) By voluntarily choosing an ADP, the permittee shall be deemed to have waived the right to the formal administrative proceeding set forth in subsection (b) of this section, unless the permittee, within two business days of delivery of the final determination by the Commissioner's representative, notifies the Commissioner in writing that he or she elected to pursue the administrative proceeding.

    (4) The Commissioner may in his or her discretion determine that an ADP shall be unavailable to a permittee where the alleged violation creates a condition that may be hazardous to the public health or safety.
-In determining the availability of an ADP, the Commissioner shall consider: (i) the quantity of solid waste, or of material listed in paragraph (2) of the definition of "solid waste" set forth in § 4-01 of this subchapter, that may create a condition hazardous to the public health or safety; (ii) the types of solid waste, or of material listed in such paragraph, that may create such a condition; and/or (iii) the risk of harm to the public or the environment.
+In determining the availability of an ADP, the Commissioner shall consider: (i) the quantity of solid waste, or of material listed in paragraph (2) of the definition of "solid waste" set forth in 16 RCNY § 4-01, that may create a condition hazardous to the public health or safety; (ii) the types of solid waste, or of material listed in such paragraph, that may create such a condition; and/or (iii) the risk of harm to the public or the environment.
 In addition, the Commissioner may in his or her discretion determine that an ADP shall be unavailable to a permittee where the permittee has been found on two or more occasions to have committed a violation of any applicable permit condition, law or rule in any formal administrative proceeding or in any informal proceeding (with respect to which the permittee has waived its right to a formal administrative proceeding) provided for by this section, where such violations were committed within twelve months preceding the date of the alleged violation.